 The middle days of January have been an emotional time for me in recent years.
-It's when I celebrate my birthday, but it's also the anniversary of my father's passing the day prior and his birthday the day before that.
+It's my birthday, but also the anniversary of my father's passing and his birthday.
 This year, I decided to escape to a warmer climate, along with my friend Leanne.
-Like hummingbirds, we migrated hundreds of kilometres south to the jungles of Costa Rica.
+Just like hummingbirds, we migrated hundreds of kilometres south to the jungles of Costa Rica.

 It was only a few hours after arriving in Arenal that I had my first encounter with one of those very birds.
 It flashed into view just as I sat down on the patio.
 It zipped among some nearby flowers, extracting its fill of nectar, entrancing me.
 Before darting away, it backed up and hovered in place, a magical ability unique to its kind.
 Was it looking at me?